-While Brexit will no doubt serve as a hurdle to supply chain stability, it comes as the latest development in a time where trade tensions, shifting national policies and COVID-19 have thrown a spotlight on the importance of supply chain to a company's overall business health and accelerated the need to reassess models as well as the opportunity to transform for the future.
+While Brexit will no doubt serve as a hurdle to supply chain stability, it comes as the latest in a time where trade tensions, shifting national policies and the COVID-19 thrown a spotlight on the importance of supply chain to a company's overall business health and accelerated the need to reassess models as well as the opportunity to transform for the future.
 Our recent Supply Chains Reimagined report explores how shifting trade trends are affecting supply chains and the opportunities to transform operations.

 In the near-term, companies are expected to begin seeking out a more diversified supplier base, while looking to develop a change-ready, but cost efficient, supply chain.
-For the longer-term, however, companies will need to undertake a more holistic analysis, which may lead to drastic changes, such as moving supply chains nearshore or to different countries as well as increasingly digitalising supply chains.
-Companies will also need to consider how these changes help them create more sustainable operations in the future.
+For the longer-term, however, companies will need to undertake a more holistic analysis, which may lead to drastic changes, such as moving supply chains nearshore or to different countries as well as increasing digitalising supply chains keeping a view of creating a more sustainable operation for the future.